Veraxus/nouveau/README.md

 # Internationalization (I18n)

 NOUVEAU comes with all text strings properly scoped for internationalization.
-To set a custom scope string, you can quickly run a project-wide search and replace for the string `nvLangScope` and you'll be up and running in no time.
+To set a custom scope string, you can quickly run a project-wide search and replace for the string `nv_lang_scope` and you'll be up and running in no time.